corda/corda/docs/source/messaging.rst

    The queue name ends in the base 58 encoding of the peer's identity key.
 There is at most one queue per peer.
 The broker creates a bridge from this queue to the peer's ``p2p.inbound`` queue, using the network map service to lookup the peer's network address.

+:``internal.services.$identity``:
+   These are private queues the node may use to route messages to services.
+The queue name ends in the base 58 encoding of the service's owning identity key.
+There is at most one queue per service identity (but note that any one service may have several identities).
+The broker creates bridges to all nodes in the network advertising the service in question.
+When a session is initiated with a service counterparty the handshake arrives on this queue, and once a peer is picked the session continues on as normal.

 :``internal.networkmap``:
    This is another private queue just for the node which functions in a similar manner to the ``internal.peers.*`` queues